Memoirs and Adventures of a Man of Quality: Reception and legacy

 Eighteenth-century readers generally praised the novel, especially for its success inducing tears.
 One contemporary reader noted the emotional impact of the novel in her correspondence, writing: "There is a new book here...
 It is not worth much; however, you read 190 pages and burst into tears."
 The literary historian Rori Bloom interprets her response as reflecting both the effectiveness and the low cultural value of Prévost's sentimental fiction.

 According to the literary scholar English Showalter, Memoirs and Adventures "set a style for the whole century" with its emphasis on regretful retrospective tales narrated from confinement: "Dozens of fictional narrators preface their works by explaining that they hope the story of their own errors and misfortunes will serve as a guide to others."
 Showalter also says that Prévost's "globetrotting characters," who "dash about the world," inspired subsequent French novelists to depict expansive global travel.
 Rori Bloom argues that Prévost's novels, including Memoirs and Adventures, reflect seventeenth-century traditions that are at a transition point in French literature before the Enlightenment rationality that eventually dominated eighteenth-century literature.
 The literary historian Richard Maxwell notes that Prévost is influenced by the seventeenth-century writer Madeleine de Scudéry, who wrote expansive romances.

-Volume seven of Memoirs and Adventures, which was first published as a standalone novel in 1733, eventually eclipsed the rest of the work.
+Volume seven of Memoirs and Adventures, which began to be reprinted as a standalone novel in 1733, eventually eclipsed the rest of the work.
 In the nineteenth century, this volume (now known as Manon Lescaut) remained popular through adaptations, especially into opera, and editions with prefaces written by the famous French authors Alexandre Dumas fils and Anatole France.
 Over time, the standalone Manon Lescaut came to be regarded as a historical classic.
 In 1991 it was the most reprinted novel in French literature, with over 250 editions over the preceding 260 years.
 Today, modern readers largely ignore all but the last volume of the Memoirs and Adventures, such that Prévost's legacy rests almost entirely upon Manon Lescaut.